davidsnege/FabrikaDev/php/firma_digital/readme.md

 github, in the future I intend to leave integrated a way of already saving in the database the direction of the signature or the data itself signature canvas directly in the database.

-- Another future idea is to be able to use a PHP library to already insert this signature into a PDF document and so to be able to save the document itself, already with the signature embedded within it.
-(See in final this file 'Future Libraries to Use')

 #### david snege - Que a força esteja com você.

 The documentation for the Firma Digital is hosted at gitHub or more information: davidsnege.com [website](http://davidsnege.com).